It is thought that the name Hockley is derived from 'Oakley' ('the meadow of the oaks').

 Ordnance Survey maps 1886 to the present day are available at Solihull Heritage & Local Studies Service.

-Let us know your memories of Hockley Heath, however recent, by completing a memory sheet attached right.
+Let us know your memories of Hockley Heath, however recent, by completing a memory sheet attached below.